QTIP TRUST - Qualified Terminable Interest Property

 Contact an Experienced San Diego Qualified Terminable Interest Property or QTIP Trust Estate Planning and Tax Attorney

 Estate planning provides protection for individuals, spouses and their heirs and beneficiaries.
 An effective estate plan should protect assets while shielding them as much as possible from taxation and creditors.
 A comprehensive estate plan should also take into consideration business interests, transactional planning, liquidity, risk management, life insurance, charitable and philanthropic intentions, education, any special needs.

+Want to learn more about a QTIP Trust and if it is the right solution for your unique situation?
 We invite you to review the strong recommendations of former clients and the legal industry and contact Janathan Allen and the experienced Allen Barron team or call today for a free consultation at 866-631-3470.

 As an experienced tax, estate planning and business attorney Janathan Allen has the knowledge, skill and unique acumen necessary to approach the local, regional, national and international implications of your unique circumstances.

 Contact Us To Learn More About Allen Barron's Services

 San Diego, CA 92127

 5720 Oberlin Drive

 333 South Sixth Street, Suite 230